 Tip 1: Get ready to wait

 Remember the delays in 2011 when some taxpayers had to wait until mid-February to file their returns because of the late passage of tax laws?
 Expect the same in 2013.
-Whether Congress passes new tax laws late in the year or even after the end of a calendar year, the Internal Revenue Service needs time to reprogram its computers to account for the changes.
+Congress waited until Jan.
+1 to pass new tax laws, and the Internal Revenue Service needs time to reprogram its computers to account for the changes.
 Former IRS Commissioner Doug Shulman, who completed his term just before the presidential election, warned about delays as far back as March 2012.
 In November, acting IRS Commissioner Steven Miller wrote to the leaders of the House and Senate tax-writing committees, alerting them that the filing of tax returns by as many as 69 million taxpayers could be delayed, some possibly as late as March 2013, because of procrastination by Congress.
 Most of the inconvenienced taxpayers would be those affected by the alternative minimum tax.

 Tip 2: Watch out for the 3.8 percent Medicare investment tax

 Several new taxes created as part of the Patient Protection and Affordable Care Act, popularly known as Obamacare, take effect in 2013.
 The major new tax is a 3.8 percentage point surtax on investment income earned by wealthier taxpayers.
 Single taxpayers making at least $200,000 and households making $250,000 or more would see this tax added to their investment earnings.
 Unearned income that will be subject to the new tax includes interest, dividends, capital gains, annuities, royalties and rents.
 Distributions from individual retirement accounts are exempt from the surtax, but since they are taxable (at your ordinary income tax rate), the retirement account money could increase your adjusted gross income and possibly push you into the Medicare surtax area.

 Tip 3: Take note of the 0.9 percent Medicare payroll tax increase